hneutr/webwebpage/docs/documentation/python/python.md

 ---

-you interact with webwe in via the `webweb.Web` object, which has the following attributes:
+you interact with webweb via the `webweb.Web` object, which has the following attributes:

 - display: dictionary of webweb display parameters; see the [display](/documentation/display/) documentation
 - networks: a dictionary of `webweb.Network` objects